deanwampler/spark-scala-tutorial/tutorial/README.md

 <a class="shortcut" href="#code/src/main/scala/spark/Matrix4.scala">Matrix4.scala</a>

-Spark was originally used for Machine Learning algorithms.
-It has a built-in Matrix API that is useful for many machine learning algorithms.
-This exercise explores it briefly.
+An early use for Spark was implementing Machine Learning algorithms.
+It has a built-in Matrix API that is useful for many such algorithms.
+This exercise briefly explores the Matrix API.

 The sample data is generated internally; there is no input that is read.
 The output is written to the console.

-Here is the `run-main` command with options:
+Here is the `run-main` command with optional arguments:

 ```
 run-main spark.Matrix4 [m [n]]
 ```

-Where the smaller set of supported options are:
+The supported options are:

 ```
 m   Number of rows (default: 5)